MUSICIANS AND SINGERS

 Automobile & Vehicle Expenses

 Equipment purchased is generally "depreciated" and written off over 5 or 7 years on Form 4562.
 Depreciation is a technique for expensing or writing off purchases that have a useful life of greater than one year.
 In other words, a set of drums is intrinsically different in nature than a set of drumsticks because the drum set will (hopefully) last longer than 1 year (Keith Moon types excepted!).
 Supplies such as drumsticks, guitar strings, cords, music books, CDís & tapes, reeds, etc. will be written off (or deducted) in the year of purchase.
 Most musical equipment is written off in five to seven years.
 These "depreciable lives" are defined in the IRS code.
 The main tax strategy when it comes to depreciation is the use of what is often called "the section 179 election."
-The IRS allows taxpayers to "expense" up to $500K of equipment in 2012 and 2013.
+The IRS allows taxpayers to "expense" up to $500K of equipment in 2013 and only $25K in 2014 if legislation does not change this.
 In this case the drummer is allowed to write-off his or her $8,000 drum kit in one year rather than wait seven years to do it.
 Remember, this "section 179 expensing election" only accelerates the deduction into one year; in either method the artist is able to write-off (depreciate) the full cost of the purchase.

 The Home Office or Studio